CrystalPharma/code-refactor-lesson/README.md

 # Horiseon website
 ## Description
-Working together with marketing sgency Horiseon, we produced the following web application that follows the accessibility standards that is optimised for search engines as follow.
+Working together with marketing agency Horiseon, we produced the following web application that follows the accessibility standards that is optimised for search engines as follow.

 ## Installation
 Not applicable